plukkie/ztdserver/README.md

   In there you can add your Switches with desired hostname,
   mac-address and fixed ip address.
 Scroll down to practically EoF.
   Restart container ztd-dhcpd after changes.
-  [ docker restart ztd-dhcpd ]
+  [ docker-composer restart ztd-dhcpd ]
 - create some other scripts which are used by the zero touch deployment process.
-- create containers for dhcp service and httpd service.
+- create containers for dhcp service and httpd service (ztd-dhcpd and ztd-httpd)
-  ztd-dhcpd and ztd-httpd

 # short install steps